-Portals, such as ArcGIS Online and Portal for ArcGIS, can store many types of items.
+Portals, such as ArcGIS Online and ArcGIS Enterprise, can store many types of items.
 Most types are directly related to the ArcGIS platform, including ArcGIS documents (.mxd, .3dd, .mapx), datasets and packages (.lyr, .kml, .tpk), service urls, and so on.
 You can also store things like Microsoft Office documents (.docx, .pptx, .xlsx), comma-separated values (.csv), portable document format (.pdf), and a variety of image formats (.jpg, .png, .tif).
 Perhaps the most familiar type of portal item is a web map — a JSON description of the data in a map, along with other display and behavioral properties.
 Web maps are particularly useful in your ArcGIS Runtime SDK apps, as they provide a way for you to display a consistent set of data and symbology to your users.
 Portal items also offer the ability to make and save changes to these items, if needed.

 The PortalItem class represents an individual item stored in a portal.
 Each item includes the following: